kaisadia/City-bike-app/README.md

 ## Run using Docker

 The backend and frontend both consist of their own Docker-files.
+[Here](https://hub.docker.com/repository/docker/kaisadia/citybikes-frontend/general) is a link to frontend in Dockerbub and [here](https://hub.docker.com/repository/docker/kaisadia/citybikes-backend/general) to backend.

 To run the frontend in Docker